PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 successor, and following Split fallback.
 Production remains unchanged pending a two-stage owner.
 Focused and affected validation report `1 passed, 1 xfailed` and `399 passed, 1 xfailed`.

+The latest checkpoint implements that final input/dynamic owner.
+The exact shared context is forwarded through both existing child composites, and their nested raw tuples are returned unchanged in source order.
+The lowerer replaces only the two unconsumed locals; progress, phase-recorded final static-shape reconciliation, Split fallback, and all specialized child contracts remain fixed.
+Runtime identity coverage, 401 affected tests, and every standard sequential gate pass; public behavior, TensorFlow isolation, and the exactly 128-ID/128-owner store are unchanged.